Quantum computing: Skepticism

+In particular, building computers with large numbers of qubits may be futile if those qubits are not connected well enough and cannot maintain a sufficiently high degree of entanglement for a long time.
+When trying to outperform conventional computers, quantum computing researchers often look for new tasks that can be solved on quantum computers, but this leaves the possibility that efficient non-quantum techniques will be developed in response, as seen for Quantum supremacy demonstrations.
+Therefore, it is desirable to prove lower bounds on the complexity of best possible non-quantum algorithms (which may be unknown) and show that some quantum algorithms asymptotically improve upon those bounds.

 Bill Unruh doubted the practicality of quantum computers in a paper published in 1994.
 Paul Davies argued that a 400-qubit computer would even come into conflict with the cosmological information bound implied by the holographic principle.
 Skeptics like Gil Kalai doubt that quantum supremacy will ever be achieved.
 Physicist Mikhail Dyakonov has expressed skepticism of quantum computing as follows: